parisseux/42-Inception/README.md

 - Mainly designed for Docker Swarm
 - Less commonly used in simple projects

-In this project, environment variables are used for general service configuration, while Docker secrets are used to protect sensitive data such as passwords.
+In this project, environment variables are used for general service configuration.

 ---